civiform/docs/docs/it-manual/sre-playbook/troubleshooting-production.md

 **Diagnose**

 On a unix command line, run `dig <your CiviForm domain>`.
+(Note: Remove the protocol -- `http` or `https` -- from the front of your domain before running the command.)
 There should be a `CNAME` entry that points to an AWS load balancer e.g. `seattle-civiform-lb-2038295446.us-west-1.elb.amazonaws.com.`

 Confirm that the `CNAME` record matches the public domain for your AWS application load balancer by visiting